 Under section 73(7) of the Land Registration Act 2002 any dispute that cannot be dealt with by agreement must be referred to the tribunal.
 Unless the parties reach agreement beforehand it will either:

 - hold a formal hearing and give a ruling on the dispute that is binding on the parties (subject to any appeal) in the same way that a court judgment would be

-- order one of the parties to the dispute to commence court proceedings to have the dispute resolved. practice guide 37: objections and disputes - a guide to HM Land Registry practice and procedures and practice guide 38: costs give more information on this subject.
+- order one of the parties to the dispute to commence court proceedings to have the dispute resolved. practice guide 37: objections and disputes: HM Land Registry practice and procedures and practice guide 38: costs in disputed applications give more information on this subject.